TonyPhipps/tech-notes/3dprinting-fdm.md

   - Repeat one more time.

+# Cold Pull with Nylon
+- Remove the PTFE guide tube by pushing down on the collet while pulling up on the PTFE guide tube.
+- Unload the PETG normally.
+Once out, flip open the Nextruder idler lever (the plastic latch on the side of the extruder).
+This disengages the drive gears so you can manually push and pull filament by hand without damaging the motor.
+- Manually heat the nozzle to 250°C. Push the nylon filament straight down into the top of the Nextruder by hand until it starts actively extruding out of the nozzle tip.
+This ensures it completely fills the nozzle cavity and displaces the remaining PETG.
+- Turn off the nozzle heater.
+While the nozzle is cooling down from 250°C down to about 130°C, keep applying light, steady downward pressure on the nylon strand with your hand.
+This keeps the cavity packed tight as the plastic shrinks.
+- Let the nozzle cool down until it hits roughly 95°C. At this specific temperature, the nylon is solid enough to hold its shape and grab all the debris, but pliable enough to release from the brass/steel nozzle walls.
+- Hold the top of the Core ONE toolhead frame with one hand to stabilize it.
+With your other hand, grab the nylon strand close to the extruder entry and give it a firm, steady, upward yank.
+It should pop out with a distinct click.

 ## E-Steps
 - https://teachingtechyt.github.io/calibration.html#esteps
 - Go to Settings and long press over HW Setup until you hear the beep.
 That will bring you to the experimental menu where you can adjust e-steps.